bostrot/wsl2-distro-manager/README.md

 Run with `flutter run -d windows` and build with `flutter build windows`

-## Why

-WSL is great.
-It makes it very simple to spin up new workplaces with different systems for the project you need or just testing.

-## How to use

-Fairly simple.
-Download the latest release from the releases Page and start wsl2distromanager.exe

 ## Features

-* Starting the program.
-YAY!
-* Quick Actions (execute pre-defined scripts directly on your instances for quick configurations)
-* Download and use Turnkey or other LXC containers (experimental, tested with e.g. Turnkey Wordpress)
-* Use your own repository for rootfs' or LXC containers
 * List WSL
 * Copy WSL
 * Delete WSL